From the World Heritage inscription:

 There are many hotels in town that are near to the sites, though during peak times they can fill-up rapidly, so plan accordingly and book rooms in advance if you can.

-Hotel Corveyer Hof is reasonably priced and conveniently located, making it all-around good value.
+Hotel Corveyer Hof is reasonably priced and conveniently located, making it an all-around value.
 If you’ve got deep pockets and want a little luxury, try Villa Huxori.

 If you’re young, unshaven and on a budget, Gastehaus am Rauschenberg is a comfortable yet inexpensive option that’s more guesthouse than a hotel.